DD737/squire/README.md

     - added minor new instructions to io devices (just check the [instructionset](instructionset) for more info)
     - lots of bugs have been resolved [i couldnt (be bothered to) keep track of them]
     - very close to a state that can be called 1.0 release!
+- ## Version 0.9.2.1
+    - rename to Erebos!!
+    - significant strides to a compiled language! more on this later
+    - compiled language rename to nox